Lucas-Erkana/html-css_js_template/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement some UX improvements: add the "More" button on the home page, include transitions and/or animation
+- Implement additional pages, which will allow the user to Register

-- Implement additional pages, like the tickets page and the schedule page.
-Make sure that you have a decent mobile design for them
+- Implement additional pages, which will allow the user to Login

 <p align="right">(<a href="#readme-top">back to top</a>)</p>